glitchdotcom/devto/README.md

 Glitch on Dev.to
 =================

-This is a guide for writing blog posts for the [Glitch org on Dev.to](https://dev.to/glitch/).
-Testing.
+We'd love to have you post on the [Glitch org on Dev.to](https://dev.to/glitch/).
+To create some consistency around posts we've created this handy guide.

 ## Content on Dev.to
 Basic standards: